h15200/notes/html, DOM, browserAPIs.md

 ## Array.from()

 - some queries return a list that is not a nodeList, but a collection that doesn't have a .forEach method.
 If that's the case, just wrap it in Array.from

+## GOTCHA

+- you can't use querySelector for ids that START with a digit. must be `a11` or something
+- better to use `getElementById` for that